We closed on our new, less humble abode mid April 2012 and we’ve been working on it since. Let’s get started.

 Master Closet Before: A walk in closet feels like such a luxury.
 We’ve got plenty of space to store every clothing item Ben and I own.

-Master Closet Progress: A coat of Dragonfly paint on the walls and crisp white shelving makes for a fun mini room.
+Master Closet 3 Years Later: A coat of Dragonfly paint on the walls and crisp white shelving makes for a fun mini room.

 Basement Before: Although ugly, this large open area gets a lot of light thanks to two south-facing windows.